Skip to content

 API Keys

 pwnkit’s api runtime (the default) makes direct HTTP calls to an LLM provider.
-You need to set an API key as an environment variable.
+You need to set provider credentials as environment variables.

 ProviderEnvironment VariableNotes